Silas Casey: Civil War

 however before the promotion could occur Casey was promoted to brigadier general of volunteers on August 31, 1861, shortly after arriving on the East Coast.
 Casey eventually became a division commander in the IV Corps under Brig.
 Gen Erasmus D. Keyes.

-During the Battle of Seven Pines, Casey's division was attacked by Daniel H. Hill's Confederates and driven from the field in panic.
+During the Battle of Seven Pines, fought on May 31 to June 1, 1862, Casey's division was attacked by Daniel H. Hill's Confederates and driven from the field in panic.
 Gen. George McClellan blamed them for the disaster, in spite of the fact that it was the smallest, least experienced, and least well-equipped division in the army and clearly should not have been placed in such a vulnerable location as the Seven Pines crossroads.
 Casey was removed from division command and replaced by Brig.
 Gen John J. Peck.
 For the remainder of the Peninsula Campaign, Casey and his former division were relegated to a post around army headquarters at Harrison's Landing and kept away from the front lines.
 After the Seven Days battles, when McClellan conducted a review of the army, the soldiers in Casey's division turned their backs and refused to cheer him.

-He was promoted to Major General on May 31 of 1862.
+Later in the year, Casey was promoted to Major General of Volunteers with the retroactive date of rank of May 31, 1862.
+Following his relief from command by General McClellan, he was assigned to command a provisional brigade in Washington, D.C. from August 1862 to February 1863.
+He then served as president of the Board for the Examination of Candidates for Officers of Colored Troops from May 22, 1863, to July 5, 1865.
+This assignment was followed by a leave of absence from July 5 to October 2, 1865.

 He wrote the three-volume System of Infantry Tactics, including Infantry Tactics volumes I and II, published by the army on August 11, 1862, and Infantry Tactics for Colored Troops, published on March 9, 1863.
 The manuals were used by both sides during the Civil War.
 In December 1862 he was appointed to the board that ultimately convicted Maj.
 Gen. Fitz John Porter of disobedience and cowardice for his actions at the Second Battle of Bull Run.

 At the end of the war, Casey received a brevet (honorary promotion) to the rank of major general dated March 15, 1865.
 He was mustered out of volunteer service and reverted to his regular army rank of colonel on August 24, 1865.